ryuichiueda/slides_marp/prob_robotics_2025/lesson1-2e.md

 ## Summary

 - Representative Values
-    - <span style="color:red">Summary Statistics</span> are simply summaries.
-They are not universal tools.
+    - a type of <span style="color:red">Summary Statistics</span>
+        - They are not universal tools.
     - Easy to calculate, but difficult to use.
 - Data Variability
     - Use unbiased variance (and the standard deviation calculated from unbiased variance) in papers.
 - Bias and outliers
     - This is what autonomous robot research is fighting.
-- When participating in a competition, rather than focusing on rankings, it's better to solve problems that are slightly more difficult than the prescribed ones, which will help your research.
+    - When participating in a competition, it's better to solve problems that are slightly more difficult than the prescribed ones rather than focusing on rankings.
+It will help your research.